Russian teenager Kostornaia wins NHK Trophy for 2nd GP title - WHIZ News

 Local favorite Rika Kihira landed two triple axels and finished second with 231.84 points, while Olympic champion Alina Zagitova was third with 217.99 points.

+“After the short program I was upset of course,” Zagitova said.
+“But I pulled myself together thanks to my coaches … In the program, I was just thinking from one element to the next what I need to do.”

 Adding to her win in France, Kostornaia also qualified for the Dec.
 5-8 Grand Prix Final in Turin, Italy.
-Russian women have now won all six of the International Skating Union’s Grand Prix series titles.
+Russian women have now won all six of the ISU’s GP series titles.
+Kihira and Zagitova also qualified, joining Russians Alexandra Trusova and Anna Shcherbakova.

+Two-time Olympic champion Yuzuru Hanyu breezed to victory in the men’s event, landing four quadruple jumps for a total of 305.05 points.

+Hanyu had a solid 18-point lead after the short program and didn’t falter in the free skate.
+His only mistake was underrotating a triple toeloop as part of a combination jump.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports